klux21/limitless_times/README.md

 and 64 bit input pointer values now.
 Of course the best fix of the year 2038 problems is to use 64 bit software or at least 64 bit time_t values only.

-The support of the daylight saving rules is not that funny to implement but the functions `new_mktime` and `new_localtime_r` here should handle them right as long as the environment variable `TZ` is set correctly.
+The support of the daylight saving rules is not that fun to implement but the functions `new_mktime` and `new_localtime_r` here should handle them right now as long as the environment variable `TZ` is set correctly.

 The default value is searched in /etc/localtime if that file exists as common in many Unix systems.
 The algorithm doesn't care the true binary format of